 The takeaway is that fund selection is crucial.
-At Moonfare, we carry out a stringent selection and due diligence process to all funds listed on the platform.
+At Moonfare, we carry out a stringent selection and due diligence process for all funds listed on the platform.

 We will look into constructing a private equity portfolio How to build a diversified portfolio?.
 But - to get a simplified idea of how including private equity might affect overall returns - we can take a look at models of various sample portfolios.
-The chart below illustrates how introducing private equity to a portfolio affects the risk-return profile, starting from a portfolio of only public assets.
+The chart below illustrates how introducing private equity to a portfolio of publicly traded stocks and bonds affects the risk-return profiles.

 We introduced the unique characteristics of private equity in detail in section What is private equity?.
-These characteristics make the asset class fundamentally different to public equity in ways that can drive returns up at the fund and market level:
+These characteristics make the asset class fundamentally different from public equity in ways that can drive returns up at the fund or portfolio level:

 When an investor (the ‘principal’) hires a public fund manager to take control of their capital (as an ‘agent’) they delegate control to the manager while retaining ownership of the assets.
-They earn a fee no matter how the fund performs, while the investor retains liability for any losses.
+In many public funds the manager earns a fee no matter how the fund performs, while the investor retains liability for any losses.
 In the case of private equity, the General Partner doesn’t just earn a management fee.
-They also earn a larger percentage of the fund’s profits in the form of carry (usually 20%).
-This ensures that the interests of the investor are aligned with those of the manager.
+They also earn a percentage of the fund’s profits in the form of “carry” (usually 20%).
+This ensures that the interests of the manager are aligned with those of the investors.

 Private equity funds also mitigate another form of principal-agent problem.
 We can also consider the company management as an ‘agent’, tasked with running the company for investors.
-A public equity investor ultimately wants one thing - for the management to increase the stock price and/or pay out dividends - but company management might choose instead to invest elsewhere or pay large employee bonuses.
+A public equity investor ultimately wants one thing - for the management to increase the stock price and/or pay out dividends.
 The investor has little to no control over the decision.
-We covered above how many private equity strategies - especially majority buyout - take control of the running of the company, ensuring that the long term value of the company comes first, pushing up the return on investment over the life of the fund.
+We showed above how many private equity strategies - especially majority buyouts - take control of the running of the company, ensuring that the long-term value of the company comes first, pushing up the return on investment over the life of the fund.

-Modern portfolio theory tells us that we should reduce business and financial risk as much as possible through diversification, which is best achieved by selecting assets that have low correlation with each other.
-Private equity can help to diversify a portfolio by mitigating both public market risk and cyclical risk.
+Modern portfolio theory tells us that we should reduce business and financial risk as much as possible through diversification, which is best achieved by selecting assets that have attractive long-term returns but exhibit a somewhat low correlation with each other.
+Private equity can therefore help to diversify a portfolio by mitigating both public market risk and cyclical risk.

-⁸Consider the US.
-Even in such a market that is highly integrated and interconnected, with companies affected by the same economic, fiscal and monetary conditions, the correlation between private equity funds and public equity has not hit 50% since 2001.
+⁷Consider the US.
+Even in such a market that is highly integrated and interconnected, with companies affected by the same economic, fiscal and monetary conditions, the correlation between private equity buyout funds and public equity has not hit 50% since 2001.

-In Europe - a far more fragmented market - the correlation between private and public equity is far lower in the same time period, sometimes negative.
+In Europe - a far more fragmented market - the correlation between buyout funds and public equity is far lower in the same time period, sometimes negative.